-Hip Replacement Surgery
+Total Hip Replacement Surgery

-Some doctors are doing hip replacement surgery through smaller incisions.
+Hip replacement can also be done with one or two smaller incisions.
 This is called minimally invasive surgery.
-It may mean less blood loss and a smaller scar.
+It may cause less blood loss and leave a smaller scar.
 But it can also mean a longer time in surgery, because the surgery is harder to do.
-And if the new hip cannot be fitted properly through the smaller incision, the doctor may have to make a larger opening anyway.
-These surgeries can also require special equipment that not all hospitals have.
-Minimally invasive surgery is not done often for hip replacement.
-If you are interested in this type of surgery, talk to your doctor.
-Whether the procedure is a good idea for you depends on your doctor's opinion and also on his or her training and practice.
+And if the new hip can't be fitted properly through the smaller incision, the doctor may have to make a larger cut.

-What To Expect After Surgery
+What To Expect

 Right after surgery